Djed Spence: Return to Tottenham Hotspur

 Ahead of the 2024–25 season, Spence was omitted from Tottenham's Europa League squad.
 He was, however, registered for domestic competitions.

 On 19 August 2024, Spence made his first appearance for Tottenham since January 2023 in their opening fixture of the 2024–25 season, replacing Pedro Porro as a substitute in a 1–1 draw with Leicester City in the Premier League.
 He scored his first competitive goal for the club in a 2–1 EFL Cup win over Coventry City on 17 September.
 His first start for Tottenham came on 15 December 2024 (881 days after signing for the club) in a 5–0 win against Southampton.

 Following long-term injuries to defenders Micky van de Ven, Cristian Romero, and Destiny Udogie, Djed Spence received an extended run in the Tottenham Hotspur starting lineup from December 2024 to February 2025.
 Spence was named Player of the Match for his performance in Tottenham's 1–0 win over Manchester United on 16 February 2025.
 On 22 February 2025, Spence scored his first Premier League goal in a 4–1 win over Ipswich Town.
 He was selected in the squad that played the 2025 UEFA Europa League final, entering the game as a substitute, and helping Tottenham to win their first trophy for seventeen years.

 On 18 August 2025, Tottenham announced that Spence had signed a new long-term contract with the club.

+Inter Milan

+On 15 August 2026, Spence joined Serie A side Inter Milan for a reported fee of €31.5 million plus bonuses, signing a five-year contract.